-- Pour the raw milk straight into the yoghurt making glass jar.
+- Pour the milk straight into the yoghurt making glass jar.

 - Add the starter culture and gently whisk it in.
 Each starter culture will come with different instructions.
 Please follow the instructions unique to your starter culture and use the amount specified.

 - After 24 hours the fermentation is complete.
-Condensation will have collected under the cover lid.
-Please take care removing it and allow the water to drip into the water bath, instead of your bench!
+Condensation will have collected under the cover lid during fermentation.
+Please take care removing it and allow the water to drip into the water bath, instead of your bench.

-- Switch the yoghurt maker off and remove the yogurt jar.
-Straight from the maker the yogurt will be runny and warm - there may even be a layer of yellow cream on top.
+- Switch the yogurt maker off and remove the yogurt jar.
+Straight from the maker the yogurt will be runny and warm.
+There will be a layer of yellow cream on top of the yogurt.
 Be gentle with the warm yogurt and don’t stir it or else it won’t set in a perfect white mass.

 - Place the yogurt in the fridge for at least 6 hours to set.